 To address these challenges, we introduce DynaNoise, an adaptive noise injection approach that modulates the privacy noise dynamically based on query sensitivity.
-Our method first assesses the risk of each query through sensitivity analysis, by utilizing metrics such as Shannon entropy \cite{mageed2022introductory}, and then adjusts the noise variance accordingly.
+Our method first assesses the risk of each query through sensitivity analysis, by utilizing metrics such as Shannon entropy \cite{sepulveda2024applications}, and then adjusts the noise variance accordingly.
 A subsequent probabilistic smoothing step is applied to re-normalize the perturbed outputs, ensuring that the model retains high predictive accuracy while effectively obfuscating membership signals.
-Another key innovation of our approach is the introduction of a novel empirical metric, the \emph{Membership Inference Defense Privacy–Utility Trade-off (MIDPUT)}, which quantitatively captures the balance between the reduction in attack success rates and the preservation of model accuracy.
-Our experimental results on CIFAR-10, ImageNet-10, and SST-2 datasets demonstrate that DynaNoise not only significantly reduces membership inference attack success rates but also achieves up to a four-fold improvement in the MIDPUT metric compared to existing defenses such as SELENA.
+Another key novelty of our approach is the introduction of a new empirical metric, the \emph{Membership Inference Defense Privacy-Utility Trade-off (MIDPUT)}, which quantitatively captures the balance between the reduction in attack success rates and the preservation of model accuracy.
+Our experimental results on CIFAR-10, ImageNet-10, and SST-2 datasets demonstrate that DynaNoise not only significantly reduces success rates of membership inference attacks but also achieves notably higher improvement in the MIDPUT metric compared to existing defenses.

-The main contributions of this paper are threefold: \begin{enumerate} \item Proposal of a novel defense mechanism against membership inference attacks called DynaNoise, that dynamically adjusts the noise level based on query sensitivity, thereby providing stronger privacy protection with minimal impact on target model accuracy. \item Proposal of a new empirical metric called \emph{Membership Inference Defense Privacy–Utility Trade-off (MIDPUT)}, that quantifies the trade-off between the reduction in attack success rates and the loss in model performance.
+The main contributions of this paper are threefold: \begin{enumerate} \item Proposal of a novel post-hoc defense mechanism against membership inference attacks called DynaNoise that dynamically adjusts the noise level based on query sensitivity, thereby providing stronger privacy protection with minimal impact on target model accuracy. \item Proposal of a new empirical metric called MIDPUT, that quantifies the trade-off between the reduction in attack success rates and the loss in model performance.
 This metric enables a more detailed and precise evaluation of privacy defenses. \item Comprehensive experimental study on multiple benchmarks (CIFAR-10, ImageNet-10, and SST-2), systematically varying DynaNoise parameters and benchmarking against state-of-the-art defenses (AdvReg, MemGuard, RelaxLoss, SELENA, and HAMP).
 We also evaluate robustness under strong membership inference attacks, including LiRA, ensuring a fair and rigorous assessment.